tcgcollector/tcgcollector/README.md

 ---

-This is the public issue tracker repository for [TCG Collector](https://www.tcgcollector.com/).
+This is the issue tracker for [TCG Collector](https://www.tcgcollector.com/).
 TCG Collector is an extensive Pokémon card database and collection tracker.

 You can join our community on [Discord](https://discord.gg/jJZm5KG).